Hiro-Setsuya/KwikSap-App/README.md

 **AI-powered Speech-to-Text Communication App for Deaf Users**

-> **BS Information Technology Capstone Project**
+> **Bachelor of Science in Information Technology (BSIT) Capstone Project**
 > Polytechnic University of the Philippines – Sto.
-Tomas Campus
+Tomas Campus · 2026

 KwikSap is an accessibility-focused Android application that transforms spoken conversations into real-time text, empowering Deaf and hard-of-hearing individuals to communicate more naturally.
-Built with Flutter, it integrates speech recognition, emotion context detection, and voice recognition in a single mobile experience.
+Built with Flutter, it integrates speech recognition, emotion context detection, and voice recognition into a single mobile experience.

 > **Note:** This public repository is for APK distribution only.
 The source code is maintained in a private repository.